fabiankuhn/webpack-wordpress/README.md

-# Wordpress
+# Wordpress Starter

-This Repo is suited as Starter-Template for Blanc Wordpress Themes.
-Webpack is used to compile Sass and CSS is then given to Project folder.
-With Browsersync, a refresh of a started Wordpress Server is triggered.
+This Repo is suited as starter-template for blanc wordpress themes.
+Webpack is used to compile your sass files and browsersync enables you to work with hot reload.
+Use docker compose to spin up your project easily, so you can multitask and keep your changes checked in.

 > By: Fabian Kuhn

-> Date: 29.01.2021

-## Getting Started
+### Getting Started
 - `$ docker compose up -d` Run docker compose
 - Go to [http://localhost:8000/](http://localhost:8000/)
 - Follow instructions to setup Database